-Senior leadership of KFHP/H, medical and dental groups and unions in each region will agree on a shared vision of the process for establishing teams, the methods for holding teams and leaders accountable, and the tools and resources necessary to support the teams.
-Unit-Based Team goals will be aligned with national, regional, facility and unit goals.
+Senior leadership of KFHP/H, medical and dental groups and unions in each region and cross-regional, shared services and national functions will agree on a shared vision of the process for establishing teams, the methods for holding teams and leaders accountable, and the tools and resources necessary to support the teams.
+Unit-based team goals will be aligned with national, regional, facility and unit goals.

-Implementation of Unit-Based Teams should be phased, beginning with Labor Management Partnership readiness education and training of targeted work units, providing supervisors and stewards with the knowledge and tools to begin the team-building work.
-It is expected that Unit-Based Teams are the operating model for Kaiser Permanente.
+Implementation of unit-based teams should be phased, beginning with Labor Management Partnership readiness education and training of targeted work units, providing supervisors and stewards with the knowledge and tools to begin the team-building work.
+It is expected that unit-based teams are the operating model for Kaiser Permanente.